-Student borrowers are required to complete the Direct Loan Exit Counseling session on-line.
-Exit counseling must be completed at the conclusion of their academic stay with College of the Redwoods.
+Student borrowers are required to complete the Direct Loan Exit Counseling session online.
+Exit counseling must be completed at the conclusion of their enrollment at College of the Redwoods.

-Loans will be canceled for any borrowers (including parent borrowers) who have not submitted all required loan documents or have not completed all requirements (i.e. entrance counseling, promissory note, etc.) by the 10th week of each term.
+Loans may be canceled for any borrowers (including parent borrowers) who have not submitted all required loan documents or have not completed all requirements (i.e. entrance counseling, promissory note, etc.) by the last date of attendance for the term.
 Students (and parent borrowers) are responsible for meeting applicable deadlines and ensuring all required steps have been completed.